Wetbikeboy2500/web_content_parser/README.md

 One goal: Unify web content parsing between projects.

-Parsing, in the context of this project, means scraping and transforming data into an expected output.

 This package is separated into two parts: the scraper and the parser.

-The scraper is the basis of retrieving web pages, executing scripts or code, and returning raw data.
+The scraper is responsible for extract of data.
+It can retrieve web pages and execute extraction scripts.

-The parser is the basis of converting raw data into a known format like structured Dart objects.
+The parser is responsible for transforming the raw data and loading it into a known Dart object structure.

 The scraping system is separate from the parsing system and can be used independently.
-This scraping system allows users to write scripts in [WQL](#wql-web-query-language), a SQL-like language designed for scraping websites.
+This scraping system allows users to write scripts in [WQL](#wql-web-query-language), a language designed for scraping websites.
 Custom functions are also implemented in WQL to make scripting easier.
 These functions that are exposed can also be used in regular Dart projects.
 There are also methods to get webpages through a headless browser for mobile and desktop.
 These interfaces are available separately in the packages directory.
 If you need a dynamic system to parse websites, this is it.

 Web Content Parser will not support downloading of any content.
 This project isn't a download manager.
 Web Content Parser's goal, from a functionality standpoint, is to be an interface and a system for standardization.